-An 18-month test of the ESSDL program by 13 financial institutions and 48 employers showed that:
+During an 18-month test period, the ESSDL program was implemented in eight states by 13 financial institutions that worked with 48 employers and showed that:

 - Implementing the program is easy.
 Offering the ESSDL program requires little staff training and minimal changes to financial institution operating systems.